No-no, compared to recent years, this one was pretty meek.

 Restaurant, health store and (!!) vegan cinema.
 I bet you haven’t heard of vegan cinemas very often.
 Check it out!

-Middle Eastern influenced dishes
+Middle Eastern influenced dishesrestaurant annex health store

 Address: Jalan Goutama selatan, Ubud